-Arrive nine thirty, Bob Hope airport in Burbank is closer to West Covina than LAX.
+Arrive nine thirty, Burbank airport is closer to West Covina than LAX.
 Rent a car, outside the lab at quarter to eleven.
 He has two employees, one is part time, there are two cars in the small lot adjoining the building.

 Ellen, "We gonna kill the helper?"

 Katya, "Nyet.
 Maybe she goes to lunch, or he does.
 We will see."

 At quarter to twelve, the door opens, a woman comes out and walks to one car.
 She fiddles with her hair, dabs on lipstick, finally pulls away.